Figure out which battery is good for you in 6 questions

 Electric forklift battery FAQs:

 Absolutely!
-We understand it makes sense for some warehouse operators to utilize employees to handle battery watering duties for them.
+We understand it makes sense for some warehouse operators to utilize employees to handle battery for forklift watering duties.
 TMS customers can contact us to schedule complimentary employee training sessions as needed.

 Yes!
 When acid gets trapped in the battery plates, you can’t maintain appropriate fluid levels.
 Eventually the fluid overflows, and acid spills on the batteries and floor.
 When employees water batteries improperly, they can get acid on themselves, which could cause dangerous acid burns.